uptechteam/ios-cookbook/3-ci.md

 Whoa, a lot of Ruby code!
 Don't be afraid, it's pretty easy to follow.
 In addition, setting up the fastlane on the project makes you feel like a cool dev-ops 😎

-Code signing part is described in the [code signing chapter]().
+Code signing part is described in the [code signing chapter](2-code-signing.md).
 If you use match there will be no problems, just grant your CI machine SSH access to the certificates repo.

 ### 3. Configure the CircleCI

 CircleCI uses `yml` files for configuration. `config.yml` consists of the **jobs**.
 Their role is to setup the CI machine before running the fastlane.

 Here is a basic configuration file example - [config.yml](resources/circle-config.yml).
 It consists of three jobs: `build-and-test`, `deploy_staging` and `deploy_production`.
-As you can see, "jobs" are just list of instructions to pre-install dependencies, restore cache or select the Xcode version.
+As you can see, "jobs" are just list of instructions, such as pre-install dependencies, restore cache or select the Xcode version.

 At the very bottom of config.yml lays description of our `build-test-and-deploy` workflow.
-It states, that we will run `build-and-test` job on push to the every branch **except** `develop` or `master`; we will run `deploy_staging` job on every push to the `develop` and finally we will run `deploy_production` on the push to the `master`.
+It states, that we will run `build-and-test` job on push to the every branch **except** `develop` or `master`; we will run `deploy_staging` job on every push to the `develop` only and finally we will run `deploy_production` on the push to the `master` only.

 Please, refer to the [config.yml documentation](https://circleci.com/docs/2.0/) for more information about structure of the configuration file.

+### 4. PROFIT 🚀

+- we automated part of our workflow;
+- our code is always buildable and tests are green;
+- the latest executable build is always available to download.